vedabojar/FlaGs-Visualisation/README.md

-# Visualisation of FlaGs Results
+# Visualization of FlaGs Results

 Complex programs can fail to deliver their results without an adequate visualization interface.
 FlaGs (Flanking Genes) is a bioinformatics tool that detects homologous gene clusters and outputs a graphical visualization along with a phylogenetic tree.
 Recent updates to the FlaGs algorithm has made this tool domain-aware, however it is lacking the visual interface to support such feature.